Veterans Treatment Court (VTC) & Military Diversion (MD)

 Who is eligible?

-Each veteran is accepted on a case-by-case basis.
+Each participant is accepted on a case-by-case basis.

 When and where is this service offered?